This Side of Paradise: Publication and meteoric success

 After F. Scott Fitzgerald informed Zelda Sayre of his novel's upcoming publication, she agreed to marry him.
 "I hate to say this," Zelda wrote contritely, "but I don't think I had much confidence in you at first...
 It's so nice to know you really can do things".

-Upon receiving Perkin's letter and learning of his first novel's impending publication, Fitzgerald became euphoric.
+Upon receiving Perkins' letter and learning of his first novel's impending publication, Fitzgerald became euphoric.
 "The postman rang, and that day I quit work and ran along the streets, stopping automobiles to tell friends and acquaintances about it—my novel This Side of Paradise was accepted for publication," he recalled, "I paid off my terrible small debts, bought a suit, and woke up every morning with a world of ineffable top-loftiness and promise."
 After Scott informed Zelda of his novel's upcoming publication, a shocked Zelda replied contritely: "I hate to say this, but I don't think I had much confidence in you at first....
 It's so nice to know you really can do things".

 This Side of Paradise debuted on March 26, 1920, with a dust jacket illustrated by W. E. Hill.
 Advertised in newspapers with the slogan, "A Novel About Flappers Written For Philosophers," the initial printing of 3,000 copies sold out in three days.
 Although not among the ten best-selling novels of the year, the 23-year-old F. Scott Fitzgerald's first novel proved to be his most popular work and became a cultural sensation across the United States, making him a household name.
 The book went through twelve printings in 1920 and 1921, totaling 49,075 copies.
 Despite this success, the novel provided only modest income for Fitzgerald.
 Copies sold for $1.75, and he earned 10% on the first 5,000 copies and 15% thereafter, totaling $6,200 in 1920.

 Although Fitzgerald complained to his friend Burton Rascoe that This Side of Paradise didn't make him wealthy, his new fame enabled him to earn much higher rates for his short stories, and Zelda resumed their engagement as he could now afford her privileged lifestyle.
 By the time of their wedding in April 1920, Fitzgerald claimed neither he nor Zelda still loved each other, and the early years of their marriage proved a disappointment.
-Despite his disappointing marriage, Fitzgerald had achieved the peak of his fame and cultural salience, and he recalled traveling in a taxi one afternoon through the streets of New York City and weeping when he realized he that he would never be as happy again.
+Despite his disappointing marriage, Fitzgerald had achieved the peak of his fame and cultural salience, and he recalled traveling in a taxi one afternoon through the streets of New York City and weeping when he realized that he would never be as happy again.